9:00 - 6:00 (MST)

 When You Sell Or Lose Possessions

 By the same token, when assets pass out of your possession, you want your will to reflect an accurate calculation of your wealth.
-For example, if you included real estate property in your will which you then go on to sell, you want to ensure that it’s not included in your will.
+For example, if you included real estate property in your will, which you then go on to sell, you want to ensure that it’s not included in your will.

 When You Move To A Different State

 Estate planning laws vary across states, so if you move to a new state, you should ensure that your will is valid by the laws of that state.
-For example, are there the right number of witness signatures?
-Does your executor have to be a family member in your new state but not in your old one?
+For example, is there the right number of witness signatures?
+Does your executor have to be a family member in your new state but not your old one?
 Are there different tax considerations you should keep in mind?
 Reviewing state-specific laws with an estate planning lawyer when you move to a new state is highly recommended.

 When New Legislation Is Passed